 stop_words = set(stopwords.words(‘english’))

 The first step is to acquire the data.
 We have already provided the link to the CSV file; but, it is also crucial to discuss the other way to generate your data.
+Therefore, in a fake news detection project documentation plays a vital role.
+The fake news detection project can be executed both in the form of a web-based application or a browser extension.

 One of the methods is web scraping.
 For this, we need to code a web crawler and specify the sites from which you need to get the data.
 But be careful, there are two problems with this approach.